Martin Broughton

 Sir Martin Faulkner Broughton (born 15 April 1947) is a British businessman and deputy chairman of International Airlines Group.
 Formed in January 2011, IAG is the parent company of British Airways, Iberia and Vueling.
 It is a Spanish registered company with shares traded on the London Stock Exchange and Spanish Stock Exchanges.
 The corporate head office for IAG is in London, UK.
 He is also a Managing Partner at Sports Investment Partners and chairman of the sports virtual advertising company Supponor.
 He is a former chairman of Liverpool Football Club and also served as President of the Confederation of British Industry.

 Former career

 Broughton joined British American Tobacco in 1971, becoming finance director in 1988, group chief executive and deputy chairman in 1993 and, ultimately, chairman and chief executive in 1998.
-In 1999, he also became an independent director of the British Horseracing Board, eventually succeeding Peter Saville as chairman in July 2004, at which point he retired from his roles at BAT.
+In 1999, he also became an independent director of the British Horseracing Board, eventually succeeding Peter Savill as chairman in July 2004, at which point he retired from his roles at BAT.